-What we found the most consistent was using half a mask for the primary Face ID setup as well as redoing the alternate appearance with a half a mask on the other side of your face to offer the best unlocking results.
+At 9to5Mac we found the most consistent method was using half a mask for the primary Face ID setup as well as doing/redoing the alternate appearance with a half a mask on the other side of your face to offer the best unlocking results.

 For its part, Apple told the Wall Street Journal:

-‘Face ID is designed to work with your eyes, nose, and mouth visible,’ an Apple spokeswoman said in a statement.
-‘Users can still unlock their devices while wearing a mask by entering their passcode.’
+“Face ID is designed to work with your eyes, nose, and mouth visible,” an Apple spokeswoman said in a statement.

 But if being able to use Face ID with a mask could be valuable to you, even if not a 100% unlock rate, try out the steps below.

 And along with that option, we’ll look at how to use the Apple Watch iPhone unlock feature that first arrived with iOS 14.5.

 iPhone: How to use Face ID with a mask